rohinibarla/writing-108/docs/099-be-bold.md

 Change the education system and start a school, which is ideal for the current situation.

-Center to learn physics, chemistry, computing and so on.
+Create centers to learn physics, chemistry, computing, and so on.

-Creating calm companies like Basecamp in Vizag.
+Create calm companies like Basecamp in Vizag.